jmcerrejon/frodown/README.md

 python main.py
 ```

-When you click on **[SAVE]**, it will be saved in the same directory as the original file with the same name as the title 'slugged' and the extension `.md`.
+Clicking on **[SAVE]** will save it to the same directory with the title 'slugged' with the extension '.md'.

 ## License and credits